 These, in my opinion, are some of the most important shelves in the house, and also those that may be overlooked the most frequently, simply because many of them are in cupboards.
 But that doesn’t meant that they’re any less important!
 They may even be more important than some of the other shelves that we’ve talked about, because you know what, they have to be super functional.
 Think of how many times every day you open your kitchen cupboards to get a class or a plate.
-And you just take for granted that the shelves are there to help you out (the same way people sometimes take for granted good cable hoists)!
+And you just take for granted that the shelves are there to help you out, the same way some people take for granted how a good driveway power washing company Niagara Falls ON would keep their home nice and clean!

 I think it’s safe to say that one of the most frustrating lack of shelving situations in most kitchens is for pots and pans and their lids.
 In most kitchens I’ve been in, all that stuff is just kind of stacked in a cupboard under the kitchen counter somewhere, and you’ve just got to dig for what you need when you need it.
 My parents have theirs in a drawer, which, granted, is a lot better, because there is easier access, but it’s still not ideal.
 The ideal would be a ton of shelves, of course!